-- (a) the matching requirements of the ACS Acts with respect to the Pool and Mortgage Covered Securities (see Cover Assets Pool and Requirements under the ACS Acts - Financial matching criteria for a Pool and related Mortgage Covered Securities and Overcollateralisation) and certain provisions of the ACS Acts restricting the location of assets that may be included in the Pool (see Cover Assets Pool and Requirements under the ACS Acts - Location of assets that may be included in a Pool and Restriction on inclusion of certain types of mortgage credit assets in a Pool); - (b) the requirement that, except in certain cases specified in the ACS Acts, a mortgage credit asset or substitution asset replacing another asset or a substitution asset replacing another asset in the Pool only forms part of the Pool if the replacement has been approved by the Monitor (see Cover Assets Pool and Requirements under the ACS Acts - Restrictions on replacement of underlying assets included in a Pool); - (c) restrictions under the ACS Acts on the level of substitution assets that may be included in the Pool (see Cover Assets Pool and Requirements under the ACS Acts - Restrictions on inclusion of substitution assets in a Pool);
+- (a) the matching requirements of the ACS Acts with respect to the Pool and Mortgage Covered Securities (see Cover Assets Pool and Requirements under the ACS Acts Financial matching criteria for a Pool and related Mortgage Covered Securities and Overcollateralisation) and certain provisions of the ACS Acts restricting the location of assets that may be included in the Pool (see Cover Assets Pool and Requirements under the ACS Acts Location of assets that may be included in a Pool and Restriction on inclusion of certain types of mortgage credit assets in a Pool): - (b) the requirement that, except in certain cases specified in the ACS Acts, a mortgage credit asset or substitution asset replacing another asset or a substitution asset replacing another asset in the Pool only forms part of the Pool if the replacement has been approved by the Monitor (see Cover Assets Pool and Requirements under the ACS Acts - Restrictions on replacement of underlying assets included in a Pool);

-- (d) the application by an Institution of realisations of mortgage credit assets or substitution assets comprised in a Pool under certain provisions of the ACS Acts (see Cover Assets Pool and Requirements under the ACS Acts - Use of realised proceeds of Cover Assets and - Release of underlying assets from a Pool); - (e) certain provisions of the ACS Acts relevant to the maintenance by the Institution of its Business Register (see Cover Assets Pool and Requirements under the ACS Acts - Register of mortgage covered securities business); - (f) the 3 per cent.
-Regulatory Overcollateralisation requirement in respect of the Pool and Mortgage Covered Securities (see Cover Assets Pool and Requirements under the ACS Acts Overcollateralisation); - (g) the requirements in respect of securitised mortgage credit assets that can be included in the Pool (see Cover Assets Pool and Requirements under the ACS Acts - Restrictions on inclusion of securitised mortgage credit assets in the Pool); and - (h) such other matters as may be prescribed by regulations made by the Central Bank.
+- (c) restrictions under the ACS Acts on the level of substitution assets that may be included in the Pool (see Cover Assets Pool and Requirements under the ACS Acts Restrictions on inclusion of substitution assets in a Pool): - (d) the application by an Institution of realisations of mortgage credit assets or substitution assets comprised in a Pool under certain provisions of the ACS Acts (see Cover Assets Pool and Requirements under the ACS Acts - Use of realised proceeds of Cover Assets and - Release of underlying assets from a Pool); - (e) certain provisions of the ACS Acts relevant to the maintenance by the Institution of its Business Register (see Cover Assets Pool and Requirements under the ACS Acts - Register of mortgage covered securities business); - (f) the 3 per cent.
+Regulatory Overcollateralisation requirement in respect of the Pool and Mortgage Covered Securities (see Cover Assets Pool and Requirements under the ACS Acts Overcollateralisation); and - (g) such other matters as may be prescribed by regulations made by the Central Bank.